Self-Deception and Workplace Romance

 Corporate boards are starting to take stock of the problem.
 In recent years, high-level executives at companies such as McDonald’s, Boeing, Best Buy, Intel, and Hewlett-Packard have been forced out not only for sexual impropriety but also for consensual workplace romances with subordinates.

 With the rise of the #MeToo movement, This is a good time for business owners to review existing policies or procedures on the consequences of affairs in the workplace.

-Employers are becoming more pro-active about the curbing abuse of power, and are defensive in their policies and guidelines.
+Employers are becoming more pro-active about curbing abuse of power, and are defensive in their policies and guidelines.

 But it’s also essential for HR departments to move beyond only offering sexual harassment training.

 Employers also need to start conducting training on the complex array of unintended consequences of affairs in the workplace and emotional relationships in the office.

-A genuinely family-friendly sensibility remains elusive because it risks intruding into the moral matrix of personal decision.
+A genuinely family-friendly sensibility remains elusive because it risks intruding into the moral matrix of personal decisions.
 As I said before, we have a long way to go because we are still figuring it out.